Trauma Focused-Cognitive Behavioral Therapy (TF-CBT)

 How to schedule

 Child HELP Partnership provides TF-CBT trainings multiple times throughout the year.
-Training includes: completion of the TF-CBT web-based training, attendance at a 2-day face-to-face learning session, and participation in 12 consultation calls.
-The two-day trainings are held on the St. John’s University campus in Queens and at agencies participating in training.
+Training includes: completion of the TF-CBT web-based training, attendance at a 3-day face-to-face (zoom) learning session, and participation in 12 consultation calls.
+The three-day trainings are held via Zoom.
 Space is limited; thus, pre-registration is required.

 If you are interested in attending or have any questions, please contact us at firstname.lastname@example.org or 718-990-2367.